Asset Manager for Data Assets & Async Loading

 What is Asset Manager?

-The Asset Manager in Unreal Engine lets you manage your content with more control over loading/unloading and even loading only parts of an asset when set up correctly (by using soft-references to this ‘secondary content’ inside your ‘Primary Assets’ such as an Actor Class soft reference inside your Weapon DataAsset)
+The Asset Manager in Unreal Engine lets you manage your content with more control over loading/unloading and even allows us to load only specific parts of certain assets.

 /**